Loading...

 Gather these documents:

 The more complete your file, the faster the agency can move and the higher your recovery probability.
-If an agency accepts your case without reviewing documentation first, they're not doing proper due diligence.

 The Hiring Checklist: 10 Steps